For beginning teachers, one of the most challenging skills to learn is classroom management.

 Specific praise can be one of the most powerful tools in effective classroom management.

 “Praise your kids by name and be specific,” says Dr. Christenson.
 “Empty praise means nothing.
-If you give them specific praise you will they will feel really good about themselves.”
+If you give them specific praise they will feel really good about themselves.”

 An example of a positive statement is: "John, I love the way you are listening to me and you are sitting on your bottom with your hands in your lap."